myles-lewis/nestedcv/README.md

 * The filter functions return a character vector of column names, rather than a true index.
 Suspect this might cause problems with subsetting.
-* glmnet_coefs needs to be updated to work with multiclass models